GithAlamsyah/folder-the-explorer/README.md

-# Folder Explorer - Monorepo Boilerplate
+# Folder The Explorer - Monorepo

 A modern monorepo setup featuring a **Windows Explorer-like folder structure viewer** with Vue 3 frontend and Elysia backend, both powered by Bun.
 The application demonstrates Clean Architecture principles, RESTful API design, and comprehensive testing strategies.
+This application also implement Eden Treaty for easier integration in monorepo environment.

 ## 📦 Project Structure